20 Mar How To Increase Mailing List Subscribers

 Since January I have been running a client’s monthly email marketing campaigns; from writing the content of the emails to promoting the efforts once I have sent it off.

-Having a holistic view of email marketing means that I gain a better understanding of what works well (and what doesn’t) can make all the difference.
+Having a holistic view of email marketing means that I gain a better understanding of what works well (and what doesn’t).

 Part of my role at Seaside Creative is managing social media accounts for both clients and ourselves.

 I therefore have access to the Facebook page of the client I am running email marketing campaigns for.